 For the newcomer, the Executive Luncheon Buffet, available Tuesday through Friday from 11:00 a.m. – 2:00 p.m., is a fabulous in introduction to the many traditional dishes of this flavorful cuisine.
 Entrees, soup and dessert are rotated daily – so there’s always variety.
 The buffet menu usually consists of: chicken, pork and/or beef entrée, two rice selections, appetizer and a homemade dessert.
 You’ll always find their incredible house salad with avocado dressing and of course, black beans and plantains.
-The $10.00 price includes the attentive service of friendly staff that are happy to tell you about the foods and served at the restaurant.
+The $11.50 price (subject to change) includes the attentive service of friendly staff that are happy to tell you about the foods and served at the restaurant.

 In addition to lunch and dinner, Martino’s can accommodate private parties for up to 35 guests in the restaurant.
 Or even bring a taste of Cuba to a catered event at your home or business.